 The affiliation with the NITEO program connects the Path Foundation with a professional college-based program that is focused on the 18 to 24-year-old demographic that is at a higher risk of failing to thrive.
+Former Director of the NITEO program, Courtney Joly-Lowdermilk told us that, "there is no formula; it is young adult to young adult, day to day, crisis to crisis".

-There is no formula, says Joly-Lowdermilk.
-It is young adult to young adult, day to day, crisis to crisis.
-NITEO is engaging more directly with families of these young adults in the course of their approach, understanding that the family role is potentially critical.
+Through the NITEO program the BU Center team has seen that through engaging more directly with families of these young adults in the course of their approach, has brought greater understanding that the family role is potentially critical.
 Her 'boiled down' tenets: